Unorthodox | Finding one own's voice

 Crossing borders of faith

 In terms of Esty’s singing dream and relationships (especially the one with a guy she meets in Berlin), it all flows too smoothly, making several plot points look artificial.
-On the other hand, the show tells the religious dimension through an incisive, narrow parallel with the Nazis – shaving heads as a rite of passage, shaming the weak to maintain order, persecuting the escaped.
+On the other hand, the show tells the religious dimension through an incisive, narrow parallel with the Nazis – shaving heads as a rite of passage, shaming the weak to maintain order, and persecuting the escaped.
 The candid and poignant performance of Shira Haas is what really stands out, filling every scene with such grace and truth it’s hard not to feel her pain and root for her happiness.

 Unorthodox received 8 nominations at the 72nd Emmy Awards.
 Not only the Hasidic community watched it, despite not being officially allowed to watch TV.
 But the creator Anna Winger admitted to the Hollywood Reporter she has received messages from across the world as well.
 “India, or Latin America, or Saudi Arabia, Turkey, Japan.
 People send us notes on social media saying, Esty’s story’s my story.
 For us, that’s really cool, that it crosses borders of faith and culture in a way.”